 - Cafes Vary from grab-and-go places in northern Europe, to more relaxed table-service cafes with outdoor seating in the south.

-- Family-run restaurants From Italian trattorias to Greek tavernas these more affordable places are common in smaller towns and rural areas.
+- Family-run restaurants From Italian trattorias to Greek tavernas these more affordable and places are common in smaller towns and rural areas and usually have a more local flavour.

-- Pubs/Bars Pub grub is still alive and well in the UK and Ireland.
+- Pubs and bars Pub grub is still alive and well in the UK and Ireland.
 Spain specialises in tapas bars.